 Herbicides: With weed populations varying across the East, herbicides that are applied while weeds are actively growing can provide post-emergence control.
 Pre-emergence applications should be properly timed based on geographic location to control annual grass weeds in turf.
 A pre-emergence herbicide, such as Barricade, is effective for controlling summer annuals like crabgrass and goosegrass, and is typically applied in the early spring.
 Herbicide applications for winter annual (such as biotypes of Poa) are made in the late summer.
 Tenacity can be applied in the fall for control of winter annuals and weeds in newly established turf.
 For native fescue areas, use Fusilade II to control unwanted grasses like crabgrass.

 Herbicides: Weed populations vary widely across the West.
 Pre-emergence applications should be properly timed to effectively control annual grass weeds in turf.
-Pre-emergence herbicides such as Barricade 4FL and Barricade 65WG are very effective on summer annuals, such as crabgrass and goosegrass, and should be applied in the early spring prior to weed germination.
-Post-emergence control of crabgrasses and certain other grassy weeds in bermudagrass and zoysiagrass turf can be achieved with new Manuscript herbicide Typically, applications for winter annuals, such as annual biotypes of Poa, are made in late summer.
+Pre-emergence herbicides such as Barricade 4FL and Barricade 65WG are very effective on summer and winter annuals, such as crabgrass, goosegrass and Poa annua, and should be applied prior to weed germination.
+In warm-season grasses, Pennant Magnum® herbicide can be added to Barricade to bolster goosegrass control.
+Post-emergence control of crabgrasses, dallisgrass and certain other grassy weeds in bermudagrass and zoysiagrass turf can be achieved with Manuscript herbicide.
+Typically, pre-emergent applications for winter annuals, such as annual biotypes of Poa, are made in late summer.
+Princep® Liquid herbicide is an option in late summer/early fall and offers both pre- and early post-emergent control of Poa annua in warm-season grasses.
 Most dicots and sedges can be controlled post-emergence, with herbicides applied while the weeds are actively growing.
-In any new seeding, apply Tenacity just prior to seeding to prevent weed competition, which results in faster establishment
+In any new seeding, apply Tenacity just prior to seeding to prevent weed competition, which results in faster establishment.